skip to main content

 For now, nothing has changed.
 Services will continue to be delivered as normal and our priority remains delivering these services to the highest standard possible.
 It is expected that the new unitary authorities will take over from April 2028.

-For Cambridgeshire, more detailed proposals are due to be submitted by 28 November 2025.
+A decision is expected from the government on which option they have chosen by summer 2026.
 The government has expressed an intention to deliver new unitary authorities by April 2028.

-• Shadow elections to the new authorities are likely to happen in May 2027, before the expected ‘go live’ date of 1 April 2028.
+Shadow elections to the new authorities are likely to happen in May 2027, before the expected ‘go live’ date of 1 April 2028.

 Residents, businesses and other stakeholders across Cambridgeshire and Peterborough were asked for their views on the future of local government in a survey that ran from Thursday 19 June to Sunday 20 July 2025.